Sakurann/connect/openid-connect-claims-aggregation/openid-connect-claims-aggregation-1_0.md

 JSON payload named `claimset`, of which the format is indicated by another top level member`format`.

 format : REQUIRED.
-The proof format the credential was returned in.
+The proof format the claimset was returned in.
 For example `oidc-jws` or `w3cvc-jsonld` or `w3cvc-jwt`. claimset : REQUIRED.
 A cryptographically verifiable proof in the defined proof `format`.
 Most commonly a Linked Data Proof or a JWS.

 The following is a non-normative example: